ABAP Test Cockpit in the Cloud – What is already possible

-More details in the blog How to create and use your own ATC check variant in SAP BTP ABAP Environment.
+More details in the blog How to create and use your own ATC check variant in ABAP Development Tools for Eclipse.

 How to create an ATC check in ADT

-More details in the blog How to create your own ATC check in SAP BTP ABAP Environment.
+More details how to do it in the blog How to create your own ATC check in ABAP Development Tools for Eclipse.

 How to create and approve ATC exemptions

-With SAP BTP ABAP Environment 2105 we delivered the basic scope of ATC exemptions.
-Now you can create and approve ATC exemptions using ADT in Eclipse and transport them between different SAP BTP ABAP Environment systems.
+You can create and approve ATC exemptions using ABAP development tools for Eclipse and transport them between different SAP BTP, ABAP environment systems.

-More details in the blog How to create and approve ATC exemptions in SAP BTP ABAP Environment.
+More details in the blog How to create and approve ATC exemptions in ABAP Development Tools for Eclipse.